mahdihoumanii/NLO_ttx_cs/README.md

 Clean standalone packaging of the validated Catani-Seymour `pp -> t tbar` NLO code at 8 TeV.

-This package contains the local analytic Born, color-correlation, collinear-counterterm, virtual, and integrated-dipole code needed to reproduce the validated scalar 8 TeV baseline without any MATRIX or OpenLoops runtime calls.
+This package contains the local analytic Born, color-correlation, collinear-counterterm, virtual, and integrated-dipole code needed to reproduce the validated scalar 8 TeV baseline and compared to top++.

 Current scope: